google-deepmind/mujoco/doc/XMLreference.rst

 :at:`noslip_tolerance`: :at-val:`real, "1e-6"`
    Tolerance threshold used for early termination of the Noslip solver.

-.. _option-mpr_iterations:
+.. _option-ccd_iterations:

-:at:`mpr_iterations`: :at-val:`int, "50"`
+:at:`ccd_iterations`: :at-val:`int, "50"`
-   Maximum number of iterations of the MPR algorithm used for convex mesh collisions.
+   Maximum number of iterations of the algorithm used for convex collisions.
 This rarely needs to be adjusted, except in situations where some geoms have very large aspect ratios.

-.. _option-mpr_tolerance:
+.. _option-ccd_tolerance:

-:at:`mpr_tolerance`: :at-val:`real, "1e-6"`
+:at:`ccd_tolerance`: :at-val:`real, "1e-6"`
-   Tolerance threshold used for early termination of the MPR algorithm.
+   Tolerance threshold used for early termination of the convex collision algorithm.

 .. _option-sdf_iterations: